-Finally, I am involved in a set of collaborative projects to develop an climate economic model to account for human response to climate change in an array of options from adaptation to sea-level rise, to migration, to labor reallocation.
-This is the main theme of my current research project at FEEM in collaboration with Dr. Massimo Tavoni as part of a robust climate policy making in the face of various uncertainties in climate modeling and observations.
+Finally, I am involved in a set of collaborative projects to develop an climate economic model to account for human response to climate change in an array of options from adaptation to sea-level rise, to migration, labor supply, food security, and gender pay gap.

 Although most of my current research is devoted to climate change policy, my academic and professional background is in engineering.
 I earned my Bachelor of Engineering degree in Civil Engineering from Isfahan University of Technology in 2002 and later received my master's degree in Construction Engineering and Management in 2005 from Amirkabir University of Technology in Tehran, Iran.
 I earned my second master’s degree in Industrial Engineering and Systems Management from the American University of Armenia in 2007.
 I worked as a professional engineer in several developing projects in Kenya, the UAE, and Armenia after that.

 In 2009 I joined the doctoral program In Industrial and Systems Engineering at the Georgia Institute of Technology in Atlanta.
 After finishing my PhD program I moved to Stanford University and worked as a postdoctoral research scientist at Carnegie Institute for Science at Dr. Ken Caldeira's lab.